Allen & Overy

 Allen & Overy LLP was a British multinational law firm headquartered in London, England.
-The firm has 590 partners and over 5,800 employees worldwide.
-In 2023 A&O reported an increase in revenue to GBP2.1 billion and is the second largest law firm headquartered in the UK by revenue.
+The firm had 590 partners and over 5,800 employees worldwide.
+In 2023 A&O reported an increase in revenue to GBP2.1 billion and was the second largest law firm headquartered in the UK by revenue.
 In 2024 it merged with Shearman & Sterling to form A&O Shearman.